andycranston/psend/README.md

 ## Data lines

 Data lines contain text representations of the byte data that is to be added to a packet.
-Each data line can have one or more test representation on it.
+Each data line can have one or more text representations on it.
 One packet specification file can contain multiple data lines.

 The order that data lines appear in the packet specification file matters as does the order of each text representation on a particular data line.

-The simplest text representation is a positive interger number in the range 0 to 255 inclusive.
+The simplest text representation is a positive integer number in the range 0 to 255 inclusive.
 This number represents a single byte to be added to the packet.
 For example:

 ```